catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/to-be-considered.md

 To engage additional actors in the supply chain, the framework agreements and other requirements must be propagated through the chain.

+When writing skills, keep in mind that all referenced assets are accessible in the current context (query scope/service level).
+An asset is accessible, if its in the federated catalog of the (level).

+When writing skills, keep in mind that all used assets must be known in federated catalog that is related to the current skill level (service).
+Otherwise ...

 ## DATA QUALITY

 Data quality depends on many factors.
 In some use cases, a minimum data quality must be ensured.
 Currently, there is no general concept for this.
 Some aspects should be kept in mind: